 Cost-Push Inflation Explained, with Causes and Examples

-Cost-push inflation occurs when demand is inelastic.
-Demand is inelastic when there is a high demand for the good or service even if the price goes up.
+Cost-push inflation can only occur when demand is relatively inelastic.
+That's when people still buy the good or service even if the price goes up.
 For example, inelastic demand occurs with gasoline.
 People can't easily buy less gas no matter how high the price goes.
 It's even worse for those who don't have good alternatives, such as mass transit.
 It takes time for people to find alternatives, such as joining a carpool or buying a fuel-efficient vehicle.
 Until then, they need the same amount of gas.

 When demand is elastic, people won't pay the higher prices.
 They simply buy less of the good or service.
 They'll either switch to a slightly different product or do without it.
 A good example of this is single family homes.
 Obviously, people can't do without housing.
 But if prices rise, they have other options.
 They can rent, buy townhomes or condos, or live with friends or relatives.
 Higher housing prices and higher gas prices are just some of the ways that inflation impacts your life.
 Fortunately, the Federal Reserve does a lot to control inflation.

-Cost-push inflation occurs under five special circumstances.
+Cost-push inflation is rare.
+It only occurs under five special circumstances.
 In all of these circumstances, demand is inelastic.

 A good example is the Organization of Petroleum Exporting Countries.
 It sought monopoly power over oil prices.
 Before OPEC, its members competed with each other on price.
 They didn't receive a reasonable value for a non-renewable natural resource.
 OPEC members now produce 42 percent of oil each year.
 They control 80 percent of the world's proven oil reserves.
 OPEC members created cost-push inflation during the 1970s oil embargo.
 When OPEC restricted oil in 1973, it quadrupled prices.
 In 2014, shale oil producers challenged OPEC's monopoly power.